markwwen/paper-review/reviews/Security-Privacy-ML/A-Marauder's-Map-of-Security-and-Privacy-in-Machine-Learning.md

 ## Motivation

-The author write this keynote to
+The author write this keynote to explore the threat model space of machine learning algorithm.